Custom Event Setup

 What does omnidirectional obstacle avoidance mean in DJI drones?

-Does obstacle avoidance mean the drone can guarantee no collisions?
+Does obstacle avoidance guarantee no collisions?

-Can obstacle avoidance work at night or in low light?
+Can obstacle avoidance work at night?

-Can I disable obstacle avoidance if I want full manual control?
+Can I disable obstacle avoidance?

 Conclusion